fuzzy-ai/uuid-meta/README.md

   console.log(metadata.version); // 4
 ```

-The properties of the object returned are:
+The interesting properties of the object returned are:

 * `version`: The version of the UUID standard used.
 Should be an integer
   between 0 and 5.
 * `time_unix`: For v1 UUIDs, the milliseconds since 1 Jan 1970 when the UUID
   was minted.
 Probably not valid for other versions.
-* `mac_address`: For v1 UUIDs, the MAC address used for minting the UUID.
+* `mac_address`: For v1 UUIDs, the [MAC address](https://en.wikipedia.org/wiki/MAC_address)
+  used for minting the UUID.
+It's a string of 6 hexadecimal bytes separated by
+  colons (':').
+* `time`: Time value for all UUIDs, counting 100 nanosecond periods since
+  15 Oct 1582.
+Might not be an actual time for most types of UUIDs.
+* `node`: Node identifier for minting of UUIDs.
+May or may not be a MAC address.
+* `clock_seq`: Clock sequence value.

+There are a few other properties that come from the parsing process, but
+they're probably not interesting unless you're debugging the parsing process.